desylvia/TMSConverter/README.md

 # TMSConverter
-Converter application to ease lead generator process.
+Converter application to ease lead generator process using Shiny.